lcosters/lcosters.github.io/_pages/cv.md

 Education
 ======
 *   Sep 2005 – Jun 2011: Royal Atheneum Grimbergen
-  Sciences and Modern Languages
+>  Sciences and Modern Languages
 *   Sep 2011 – Jun 2014: University of Ghent
-  Bachelor of Science in Experimental and Theoretical Psychology Cum Fructu
+>  **Bachelor of Science in Experimental and Theoretical Psychology**
+-  *Cum Fructu*
 *   Sep 2014 - Jun 2016: University of Ghent
-  Master of Science in Experimental and Theoretical Psychology Specialization in neuroscience
+-  **Master of Science in Experimental and Theoretical Psychology**
-  Magna Cum Laude
+-  *Specialization in neuroscience*
+-  *Magna Cum Laude*

 Internships
 ======
 * September 2015 - March 2016: University College London
   At University College London, Institute of Neurology, Department of Inflammation (MS Centre, Queen Square): An evaluation of   the efficacy of hyperoxia treatment on neurological dysfunction and structural damage in a model of Multiple Sclerosis.
-Under supervision of Dr. Prof. Kenneth Smith and Dr. Desai Roshni.
+Under supervision of Prof. Dr. Kenneth Smith and Dr. Desai Roshni.

 Work experience